Bruce Occena: Cannery Union activism

-Sexuality in KDP
+Sexuality in the KDP

 Despite the KDP's support for the Gay Liberation Movement, many of its organizations were dominated by white men at the time, which further isolated and deterred Filipino activists from joining them due to their differing cultural and political priorities.
-Queer feminist scholar Karen Hanna emphasizes the importance of KDP's proud stature and reputation in the Asian American Movement, which she describes led to the pressing, selfless determination for leaders to prioritize centering their work on collective human rights struggles.
-As a result of these tireless efforts, discussions regarding personal identity, including relationships and sexuality, were often seen and remained as private matters or secondary to KDP's collective work.
+Queer feminist scholar Karen Hanna emphasizes the importance of KDP's reputation in the Asian American Movement, which she describes led to the pressing, selfless determination for leaders to prioritize centering their work on collective human rights struggles.
+As a result of these efforts, discussions regarding personal identity, including relationships and sexuality, were often seen as private matters secondary to KDP's collective work.
 For members like Occena, who later considered himself bisexual, this environment in KDP created a tenuous but significant pressure to avoid discussing sexual identity as a means to center the movement on broader human rights issues.
 This led to subtle hesitation around coming out during his time in the organization.

 After the KDP

-Occena was part of the Ang Kalayaan Collective, the precursor to the Katipunan ng mga Demokratokong Pilipino (KDP) that was officially formed in July 1973.
+Occena was part of the Ang Kalayaan Collective, the precursor to the Katipunan ng mga Demokratikong Pilipino (KDP) that was officially formed in July 1973.
 In Kalayaan, he worked with Cynthia Maglaya.

-Max Elbaum, the leader of the Northern California Alliance close collaborator of Occena, recalls how he worked with KDP leaders Occena and Melinda Paras as well as the leader of the Third World Women's Alliance (TWWA), Linda Burnham, to found the Rectification Network.
-The Recertification Network was the precursor to Line of March and a longer line of groups and publications associated with Marxist–Leninist movement, The Trend.
+Max Elbaum, the leader of the Northern California Alliance and close collaborator of Occena, recalls how he worked with KDP leaders Occena and Melinda Paras as well as the leader of the Third World Women's Alliance (TWWA), Linda Burnham, to found the Rectification Network.
+The Rectification Network was the precursor to Line of March and a longer line of groups and publications associated with Marxist–Leninist movement, The Trend.
 He was a co-editor of Line of March: A Marxist-Leninist Journal of Rectification with Irwin Silber, and on the publication's editorial board along with Silber, Elbaum, Dale Borgeson, Linda Burnham, Melinda Paras, and Bob Wing.

 Occena was the chair of the Line of March's executive committee until the publication disbanded officially in the Fall of 1989.